 All undergraduate and graduate students must comply with the Federal Requirements for Satisfactory Academic Progress as outlined below:

-- You must maintain a 2.0 GPA at Athens State University.
+- You must maintain a cumulative 2.00 GPA.

-- You must successfully complete 67% of all Athens State University coursework attempted.
+- You must successfully complete 67% of all coursework attempted.
 All W’s, I’s, F’s, repeated coursework and audited coursework count as unsuccessful completions.
 See the Impact of Withdrawal on Financial Aid page for additional details.

 - You must complete your first bachelor’s degree requirements within 150% of the usual time frame for degree completion.
-Athens State University generally requires 128 semester hours to earn a first undergraduate degree.
-Therefore, financial aid will be available for no more than 192 semester hours of credit.
-When your cumulative hours exceed 192, your status will be MAX.
-No further aid will be available.
-(See information below regarding WARNING status.)
+Athens State University generally requires 124 semester hours to earn a first undergraduate degree.

 - If you are seeking a second degree, you must complete the requirements within 130% of the time frame for the degree.
 An advisor’s plan of study is required to be on file in Financial Aid for all students pursuing an additional degree.
 You must follow this plan.
 Therefore, if the plan of study calls for an additional 66 hours of study, financial aid will be available for no more than 86 semester hours of credit beyond the first degree.
 The additional undergraduate degree must be one in which Athens State University will award an additional degree.
 This may not be an additional major or minor, but must be for a new degree program.
 For example, if you have a BS degree, the additional degree must be for a BA or BSED to be eligible for additional financial aid.
 You must maintain a 2.0 on all course work and complete 67% of all coursework attempted.
 If you do not follow your degree plan or you exceed 130% of the second degree, financial aid will be placed on MAX .
 No further aid will be available.